 - Morris as a Royal Navy spokesman, responding to the question "What's wrong with being gay?"

-- Manipulative Editing: Apparently, British radio presenter Nicholas Parsons read a poem written in tribute to an animal activism organisation wanting to help an elephant that has it's trunk stuck up its anus, that went, "Aren't we a bunch of fuckwits?
+- Manipulative Editing: Apparently, British radio presenter Nicholas Parsons read a letter written by TV Zoologist Desmond Morris saying that the plight of "Carla", the non-existent elephant (named after writer and animal rights activist Carla Lane) was physically impossible, for an animal activism organisation wanting to help an elephant that has its trunk stuck up its anus.
+The resulting footage went, "Aren't we a bunch of fuckwits?
 An elephant could no more get it's trunk up its arse than we could lick our balls".

 - Modern Minstrelsy — Satirised with an article from the crime episode highlighting the right wing white middle-class press and their fascination with racial profiling, in which a reporter goes "undercover" in blackface and promptly goes completely off the rails, and is shown mugging a woman hours later.

-- Nostalgia Filter: 'Jill and Sainsburgh McManus; are a rattly pair of old puffins who remember Cowsick in the days when people could still be trusted.'
+- Nostalgia Filter: 'Jill and Sainsburgh McManus; are a rattly pair of old puffins who remember Coswick in the days when people could still be trusted.'

 - Refuge in Audacity: Everything.